-Box 1
+Box 1 Box 2

-Planned Breaching
+Planned Breaching Emergency Breaching

-- Planned breaching is undertaken when the estuary experiences high water levels or at the frequency that is necessary for the protection of infrastructure and ecosystem functioning. - Triggers NEMA: EIA S30 Regulations. - Conducted periodically i.e., every two years or less.
+Planned breaching is undertaken when the estuary experiences high water levels or at the frequency that is necessary for the protection of infrastructure and ecosystem functioning.
+Requires the approval of a Maintenance Management Plan with the input of a specialist Estuarine Scientist.
+Conducted periodically i.e., every two years or less.
+Emergency breaching is undertaken due to conditions that develop when an estuary mouth is closed/constricted and severe rainfall occurs in the catchment causing a large flood.
+Triggers NEMA: S30A Regulations.
+Conducted once-off.

-Box 2

-Emergency Breaching

-- Emergency breaching is undertaken due to conditions that develop when an estuary mouth is closed/constricted and severe rainfall occurs in the catchment causing a large flood.

-- Triggers NEMA: S30A Regulations.

-- Conducted once-off.

 - Step 1: Describe the catchment area or estuary of concern.
-Consider the ecosystem type and natural phases of the estuarine mouth state. - Step 2: Use tools such as Google Earth/Engine/Sentinel, satellite imagery, GIS, and Remote Sensing to identify estuaries that are affected by sand berms depriving freshwater flow. - Step 3: Identify and describe water obstruction on the watercourse that might hinder the natural breaching of the mouth. - Step 4: Understand sediment dynamics using relevant tools. - Step 5: Determine whether a planned or emergency breaching is required.
+Consider the ecosystem type and natural phases of the estuarine mouth state. - Step 2: Use tools such as Google Earth/Engine/Sentinel, satellite imagery, GIS, and Remote Sensing to identify estuaries that are affected by sand berms depriving freshwater flow. - Step 3: Identify and describe water obstruction on the watercourse that might hinder the natural breaching of the mouth. - Step 4: Develop an understanding of sediment dynamics using relevant tools. - Step 5: Determine whether a planned or emergency breaching is required.